ggonza39/outty-scrum-project/Definition-of-Ready/README.md

 - As a *[type of user]*, I want *[some goal]* so that *[some reason]*.

 ### 3. Additional Details
-The backlog item includes sufficient information to be clearly understood by the development team, including:
+The backlog item includes sufficient information to be clearly understood by the development team.
+This includes:

-- Acceptance criteria or clarifying notes, when applicable
+- Acceptance criteria or clarifying notes

 - Identified dependencies, assumptions, or constraints

+- Any relevant technical or functional considerations

+These details reduce ambiguity and help ensure shared understanding.

 ### 4. Estimated in Story Points
 The backlog item has been estimated using story points based on relative complexity, effort, and uncertainty.